jimenofonseca/HBLM-USA/README.md

   - `Scikit-learn==0.20.0`
   - `PyMC3==3.6`

-- extract the file "/data/dummy_data_extract_here.zip"
+- Extract the file "/data/dummy_data_extract_here.zip"
+- Follow the instructions in the Readme.md files to get the data.
+Check also the FAQ for this too.

 ## FAQ